 You have the right to receive services from an outside provider and to purchase goods and services that are not included in the perdium rate from a supplier of your choice- unless otherwise provided by law.
 You have the right to have a health care directive and the right to formulate an advanced directive.

 You have the right designate an unrelated person to have status of your next of kin with respect to helping you make a health care decision.
-If you are unconscious, comatose, or unable to communicate- the facility must make reasonable efforts to notify a family member or an individual that you have designated.
-The family member/ individual has the right to participate in your treatment planning, as required by State Law.
+If you are unconscious, comatose, or unable to communicate- the facility will make reasonable efforts to notify a family member and/or the emergency contact that you have designated.
+The family member and/or emergency contact has the right to participate in your treatment planning, as required by State Law.

-You have the right to refuse to follow the facility rules BUT if you refuse to follow the rules, we will quickly be informed of the likely consequences of your decision.
-A further discussion will include staff members of New Hope Board and Lodge and your Case Manager.
+You have the right to refuse to follow the facility rules and guidelines but if you refuse to follow the rules and guidelines, you will quickly be informed/reminded of the likely consequences of your decision.
+If further discussion is needed, NHBL encourages that combined decisions are made with your support team (i.e. case management, treatment counselors, probation officer, therapists, emergency contact etc.)

 You have the right to communicate with persons inside and outside of the facility during reasonable hours.

 You have the right to refuse the services provided by New Hope Board and Lodge.
-The services include: providing food (3 meals a day), a bed, and a dresser/closet for your belongings.
-You can bring your own bedding and clothing.
-(Other items that are allowed are indicated in the ‘house rules’-these items require a sign-up).
-You have the right to request certain food choices. **REQUEST does not mean automatic approval.
+The services include providing food (three meals per day), a bed, and a dresser and/or closet for your personal belongings.
+You do have the option to bring your own bedding and clothing.
+Please review the Rules and Guidelines to determine what additional items are not allowed at New Hope Board and Lodge.
+You have the right to request certain food choices.
+Although, it is important to remember that a food request does not mean automatic approval.